harvard-lil/website-static/app/_posts/2019-08-15-introducing-lawvocado-the-caselaw-access-project-newsletter.md

 ---
 Today we’re sharing [Lawvocado](https://mailchi.mp/9fd9916b8b4f/lawvocado-the-caselaw-access-project-newsletter), our newsletter from the [Caselaw Access Project](https://case.law).

-Delivered right to your inbox, Lawvocado will be the source on news and developments from the Caselaw Access Project and stories in our orbit.
+Delivered right to your inbox, Lawvocado will be the source for news and developments from the Caselaw Access Project and stories in our orbit.

 [Subscribe](http://eepurl.com/gAqhs1) and catch up with our [first issue](https://mailchi.mp/9fd9916b8b4f/lawvocado-the-caselaw-access-project-newsletter).